-Why the two year employment threshold matters
+Why the two years’ service rule matters for employees

 Have you worked for your employer for more than two years?

 Before you start to think about whether or not you might have a legal employment claim, there is one fundamental issue that you need to know and it is this:

 With some notable exceptions, if you have less than two years’ continuous employment with your employer, then they can dismiss you by giving you no more than statutory or contractual notice and there is nothing you can do about it.

 This is often referred to for short as ‘the two-year rule’ which term we will use here.

 You also need two years of continuous employment to claim constructive unfair dismissal.

 There are some notable exceptions to the two-year rule, including the following:

 If you’ve been discriminated against at work, then you don’t need to have worked continuously for your employer before you can bring a discrimination claim against them.

 This was particularly useful for employees who were pregnant, old or disabled during the Covid pandemic.
 They were the ones most likely to want to work from home in order to avoid contracting the disease and – as a result – to be discriminated against by their employer.